Explorer 54: Cylindrical Electrostatic Probe (CEP)

 The CEP consisted of two identical instruments designed to measure electron temperatures, electron and ion concentrations, ion mass, and spacecraft potential.
-One probe was oriented along the spin axis of the spacecraft (normally perpendicular to the orbit plane), and the other radially so that it could observe in the direction of the velocity vector once each 15-seconds spin period.
+One probe was oriented along the spin axis of the spacecraft (normally perpendicular to the orbit plane), and the other radially so that it could observe in the direction of the velocity vector once each 15-second spin period.
 Each instrument was a retarding potential Langmuir probe device that produced a current-voltage (I-V) curve for a known voltage pattern placed on the collector.
 Electrometers were used to measure the current.
 There were two systems of operation (one with two modes and another with three modes) using collector voltage patterns between ± 5 volts.
 Most modes involved an automatic or fixed adjustment of collector voltage limits (and/or electrometer output) such that the region of interest on the I-V profile provided high resolution.
 Each system was designed for use with only one of the probes, but they could be interswitched to provide backup redundancy.
-The best measurements in the most favorable modes provided one-second time resolution; electron temperature between 300 and 1.E4°K (10% accuracy); ion density between 1.E4 and 1.E7 ions/cc (10-20% accuracy); electron density between 50 and 1.E6 electrons/cc; and ion mass at ion densities above 1.E4 ions/cc.
+The best measurements in the most favorable modes provided one-second time resolution; electron temperature between 300K and 10,000K (10% accuracy); ion density between 10,000 and 10,000,000 ions/cc (10-20% accuracy); electron density between 50 and 1,000,000 electrons/cc; and ion mass at ion densities above 10,000 ions/cc.
 Each probe had a collector electrode extending from the central axis of a cylindrical guard ring.
 The 2.5 cm-long guard ring was at the end of a 25 cm boom, and the collector extended another 7.5 cm beyond the guard ring.
 The boom, guard, and collector were 0.2 cm in diameter.

 Low-Energy Electrons (LEE)

 This experiment furnished direct measurements of the energy input into the upper atmosphere due to electrons and protons (ions) in the energy range 0.2 to 25 keV.
 The fluxes of electrons and ions were measured with cylindrical electrostatic analyzers and Spiraltron electron multipliers.
-There were 19 detectors, one ion stepped-energy analyzer, and two electron stepped analyzers mounted at different angles.
-In addition, there were 16 fixed energy detectors which obtained high-time-resolution angular distributions, in the spacecraft one revolution-per-orbit mode, at five energies between 0.72 and 18 keV.
+There were 19 detectors, one ion-stepped-energy analyzer, and two electron-stepped analyzers mounted at different angles.
+In addition, there were 16 fixed energy detectors that obtained high-time-resolution angular distributions, in the spacecraft one revolution-per-orbit mode, at five energies between 0.72 and 18 keV.